ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 ## Overview

-This post walks through the step-by-step process of creating an audio classifier that can track the behavior of my girlfriend's dogs while we are gone.
+This post details the step-by-step process of creating an audio classifier that tracks and responds to the behavior of my girlfriend's dogs while we are gone.
+The resulting data is distilled into an interactive interface such as the one shown here.

 [![new_viz]({{images}}/new_viz.png){:.no-border}]({{images}}/new_viz.html){:.center-img .width-100}
 \[[**Click for interactive plot**]({{images}}/old_viz.html)\]